deepanshu2202/LeetMetric/README.md

 ## Folder Structure

-LeetMetric/
+LeetMetric/ <br>
 │
-├── index.html         # The main HTML file for the application ├── style.css          # The CSS file for styling the page └── script.js          # The JavaScript file that handles the logic
+├── index.html         # The main HTML file for the application <br>
+├── style.css          # The CSS file for styling the page <br>
+└── script.js          # The JavaScript file that handles the logic <br>

 ## APIs Used